freeCodeCamp/2018-online-jamstack-hackathon/README.md

-# 2018 freeCodeCamp JAMstack Hackathon
+# 2018 Online freeCodeCamp JAMstack Hackathon

 If you want to succeed at this hackathon, please read this document and its subsequent files in their entirety before you begin.

 ## Checklist